Here's when the days start getting longer again and when sunset falls in Scotland

-Now that the Winter Solstice - the shortest day of the year - has passed in 2022 the days will start to slowly get lighter again.
-That ‘darkest day’ marked the start of the winter season (according to the astronomical calendar) and in our ancient past it was celebrated with rituals and other festivities during ‘Yule’ which was like the original Christmas in Scotland.
+Now that the Winter Solstice - the shortest day of the year - has passed in 2022 the days will slowly become lighter again.
+The ‘darkest day’ of the Winter Solstice marked the start of the winter season (according to the astronomical calendar) and in our ancient past it was celebrated with rituals and other festivities during ‘Yule’ which was like the original Christmas in Scotland.

 Many such customs commemorated the rebirth of nature as the days grew in length and that is no exception to this day as we still await the extra daylight with bated breath.
 So, here’s when the lighter nights will return and when to expect sunset in the upcoming days as we enter 2023.